turbot/tailpipe-docs/docs/sql/index.md

 # It's Just SQL!

-Tailpipe leverages DuckDB to provide a SQL interface to logs source from files, APIs, or S3 buckets.
+Tailpipe leverages DuckDB to provide a SQL interface to the tables built from your log data.

 ## Basic SQL